 Several minor arterials are located in Hamilton Township.
-The minor arterials include County Roads 358, 352, 360, 215, and 681.
-County Roads 681, 215, and 358 provide north-south movement through the township and indirect access to Interstate 94 and the surrounding communities.
-County Roads 352 and 360 provide east-west movement through the township and indirect access to adjoining communities surrounding arterial street system.
+The minor arterials include County Roads adjoining communities.

+358, 352, 360, 215, and 681.
+County Roads 681, 215, and 358 provide north-south movement

+Roads 352 and 360 provide east-west movement through the township and indirect access to surrounding arterial street system.
 Generally, collectors are not intended for through traffic, but may be forced into this role if arterials become congested.
 Speed limits are usually 25-35 miles per hour;